aarenson/PHPCap/docs-md/DeveloperGuide.md

 PHPCap uses PHPUnit for running automated tests.
 PHPUnit should get installed as a dependency for your PHPCap project when you run the "composer install" command.

-You can test your PHPUnit installation by running the following in the root PHPCap directory:
+You can test your PHPUnit installation by running the following in the root PHPCap directory, which will run the unit tests for PHPCap:

 	    ./vendor/bin/phpunit --testsuite unit

-If this succeeds, you should see an "OK" message with the number of tests and assertions that were run, and you should see no errors of failures.
+The unit tests for PHPCap do not require a REDCap account or REDCap project setup using your account (as the integration tests do).
+If the above command succeeds, you should see an "OK" message with the number of tests and assertions that were run, and you should see no errors of failures.

-To run _all_ the automated tests, setup steps needs to be completed.
+To run _all_ the automated tests (the unit tests as well as the integration tests), setup steps needs to be completed.

 #### Setup for Non-Optional Integration Tests
 Running all the automated tests, or all the integration tests, will fail unless the